 Licenses are good from the date of purchase through December 31 of the license year.
 The exceptions to this are the resident trapping licenses which are valid through September 30 of the next calendar year and the nonresident fishing licenses which are good for only 1, 3, 7 or 14 days.

-If your sport or commercial crewmember license, big game tag or king salmon stamp is lost/destroyed, you may purchase a duplicate for $5.00.
-Please visit your local license vendor or Department of Fish and Game office (if licenses are sold there), and request a duplicate license/tag/stamp.
+If your sport or commercial crewmember license, big game locking tag, king salmon or duck stamp is lost/destroyed, you may purchase a duplicate for $5.00.
+Please visit your local license vendor or Department of Fish and Game office, and request a duplicate license/tag/stamp.

-Refund of Licenses, Stamps and Big Game Tags
+Refund of Licenses, Stamps and Big Game Locking Tags

-Refunds are processed in the Headquarters Licensing office only.
-Please provide a written explanation to the refund request and include any original license, stamp or tag you are requesting to be refunded, along with any supporting documentation for the refund.
+Refunds are processed in the Juneau Headquarters Licensing office only.
+Please provide a written explanation to the refund request and include any original license, stamp or tag that you believe should be refunded, along with any supporting documentation for the refund.
 Please allow 4-6 weeks for processing.
-If your request for a refund does not meet the criteria listed below, you will be sent a denial letter and the original licensing items will be sent back to you.
+If your request for a refund does not meet the criteria listed below, you will be sent a denial letter and the original licensing items will be returned to you.

 Refunds are regulated by Alaska Administrative Code 5 AAC 93.530 which states: